 - Each pin on the Nano board comes with a specific function associated with it.

-- We can see the analog pins that can be used as an analog to a digital converter, where A4 and A5 pins can also be used for I2C communication.
+- We can see the analog pins that can be used as analog to digital converters, where A4 and A5 pins can also be used for I2C communication.

 - Similarly, there are 14 digital pins, out of which 6 pins are used for generating PWM.